Hardik-Pratap-Gohil/Virtual-Try-On-Closet/Week4/Readme.md

 ## Hands on Implementation

 ### Part 1
-&nbsp; Navigate to the Code folder and open Deeplab.ipynb.
+&nbsp;&nbsp;&nbsp; Navigate to the Code folder and open Deeplab.ipynb.
 This notebook has an implementation of a pretrained Deeplab network and this mostly focuses on ways of visualising the output of segmentation models.
 Two methods, namely Segmentation map and Overlayed Segmentation have been used.
-&nbsp; From this, we take the inference that Deeplab which is trained on Coco dataset is not good enough to work on Cityscapes dataset as these two are fundamentally different from each other.
+&nbsp;&nbsp;&nbsp; From this, we take the inference that Deeplab which is trained on Coco dataset is not good enough to work on Cityscapes dataset as these two are fundamentally different from each other.
 However, it manages to detect basic objects like cars and humans very effectively

 ### Part 2
-&nbsp; Next, navigate to the Code folder and open UNet.ipynb.
+&nbsp;&nbsp;&nbsp; Next, navigate to the Code folder and open UNet.ipynb.
 This notebook contains an implementation of the modified U-Net architecture applied to the Cityscapes dataset.
 Follow these steps:

 - **Understand the Code:**  Review the notebook to understand how the U-Net model is implemented.
 Note the preprocessing steps, the structure of the model, and the training loop.
 - **Standard Steps in Machine Learning Model Code:**